 There appeared to be marked differences in bacteria concentrations between upstream and downstream sample sites on both Mullett Creek and the Indian River.
-Statistical analyses show a significant difference in bacteria levels between Crump Road and M27 sample sites on Mullett Creek (t(3) = 3.12, p < 0.05).
-However, statistical analysis of bacteria data from the Indian River sample sites shows that the difference was not significant (t(3) = 2.04, p < 0.05).
+Statistical analyses show a significant difference in bacteria levels between Crump Road and M27 sample sites on Mullett Creek (t(4) = 2.27, p < 0.05).
+However, statistical analysis of bacteria data from the Indian River sample sites did not show a significant difference (t(4) = -1.66, p > 0.05).